zeljkoobrenovic/grounded-architecture/_posts/2023-02-07-appendix-hiring.markdown

    * Leadership abilities
    * Communication and collaboration skills

-With the described steps, you can get a solid overview of all critical aspects of superglue architects.
-In particular, the involvement of people outside architecture or engineering is crucial to minimize risk related to a lack of interest and ability to engage with all relevant stakeholders.
+With these steps, you can build a reasonably complete view of the qualities that matter in strong architects.
+In particular, involving people outside architecture or engineering helps reduce the risk of hiring someone who lacks the interest or ability to engage effectively with a broader stakeholder group.

 <br>
 ## Questions to Consider
+Use the following questions to reflect on how you hire for judgment, capability, and long-term fit.

 * *Do you actively own the hiring process for architects in your organization, or rely heavily on recruiters?*
 * *How well does your current hiring process assess both technical expertise and cultural fit?*